EclipseAleo/.github/profile/README.md

   - ✅ Become a provider or an aggregator and earn rewards
   - ✅ Slashing system for malicious actors

-=> Decentralized fully functional public oracle, ready to be used by developers thanks to the SDK.
+=> Decentralized plug and play public oracle, ready to be used by developers thanks to the SDK.

 - ✅ Lending platform
   - ✅ USDA Vault emission backed by Aleo without any external liquidity needed